Call (281) 420 - 5390

 Fax (281) 420 - 5380

 CDBG Disaster Recovery Program

 Following Hurricanes Ike and Dolly in 2008, the State of Texas created the Community Development Block Grant (CDBG) Disaster Recovery Grant Program to provide financial assistance for communities to recover from the devastation of the storms.
 The City of Baytown is a grant recipient under this program for non-housing, public infrastructure projects.
-To date, the City has been awarded $17,257,313 for improvements to the sewer system, hardening of public buildings, and repairs at the Baytown Area Water Authority.
-The City is submitted an application to the Texas General Land Office for additional disaster funding for Round 2.2 of the grant program.
-A public hearing was held on November 21, 2011 to review the proposed project.
-Click here for the public hearing notice.
+To date, the City has been awarded $33,360,211 for improvements to the sewer system, hardening of public buildings, upgrading the Central District Wastewater Treatment Plant, and repairs to the Baytown Area Water Authority.

 During the process of administering the initial funding rounds, housing advocates initiated a lawsuit against the State of Texas for distributing the grant funds without consideration of equitable and fair housing for low to moderate income persons.
 An agreement was reached between the two parties, which among other things, required the State to conduct an Analysis of Impediments to Fair Housing (AI) and to develop a Fair Housing Plan.
-Communities who wish to apply for Round 2 funding must identify fair housing impediments within the community and proposed steps for addressing those impediments.
+As a result, communities who wish to participate in the State's disaster program must identify fair housing impediments within the community and proposed steps for addressing those impediments.